LAB offers a range of services to improve the public engagement and impact of university research and show that this area of work needs a refresh.

 With over 30 years’ experience in publishing and media, and existing as a charity which straddles academic and public circles, we believe LAB can provide support, advice and key services in delivering research impact campaigns.
 Our over 150 published books are known for their non-technical and accessible language and format; our website attracts a diverse, international audience; our YouTube channel playlists provide analysis and context and our social media engages individuals from multiple sectors in important discussion.

-LAB has put together a list of services on offer, which you can download and share with your networks here.
-At SLASVirtual2021, LAB council member and King’s College London Professor Cathy McIlwaine will also chair a discussion alongside LAB clients including Dr Antonio Ioris of Cardiff University.
-The session is titled Beyond the Campus: Rethinking Research Engagement and Impact and your opinions and experiences are welcome.
+At SLASVirtual2021, LAB council member and King’s College London Professor Cathy McIlwaine chaired a discussion alongside LAB clients and contributors, Dr Antonio Ioris of Cardiff University and Dr Katy Jenkins of Northumbria University, titled Beyond the Campus: Rethinking Research Engagement and Impact.

 Main image: Louise Morris interviews Pavel Núñez.
 Photo by Pierre Fromentin.